-- (1) For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - (2) Without limiting subrule (1), those requirements include- - (a) the preparation of the financial statements; - (b) if required, the review of the financial statements; - (c) the certification of the financial statements by the Committee;

-- (d) the submission of the financial statements to the annual general meeting of the Association; - (e) the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.
+- (1) For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - (2) Without limiting subrule (1), those requirements include- - (a) the preparation of the financial statements; - (b) if required, the review or auditing of the financial statements; - (c) the certification of the financial statements by the Committee; - (d) the submission of the financial statements to the annual general meeting of the Association; - (e) the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee. - (3) The association shall establish and maintain a public fund under these rules for the specific purpose of achieving the objectives listed in Rule 2, The Statement of Purposes of the Association.
+The public fund should be named the ANGAIR FUND and it will comply with the requirements of the current Commonwealth Income Tax assessment Act.
+Rules of the ANGAIR are listed in Schedule 1 attached.